 Residents of the city have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 16.68 minutes getting to work every day.

 Many people in Urbana take advantage of public transportation to get around.
 In fact, for the size of the city, the number of people who use the bus to commute to work is quite high.
 This helps to fill a need among Urbana citizens for affordable transportation.

-The per capita income in Urbana in 2010 was $20,304, which is lower middle income relative to Illinois and the nation.
-This equates to an annual income of $81,216 for a family of four.
+The per capita income in Urbana in 2018 was $24,549, which is lower middle income relative to Illinois and the nation.
+This equates to an annual income of $98,196 for a family of four.
 However, Urbana contains both very wealthy and poor people as well.
-Urbana also has one of the higher rates of people living in poverty in the nation, with 34.53% of its population below the federal poverty line.

 The most common language spoken in Urbana is English.
 Other important languages spoken here include Chinese and Spanish.